Current Size: 100%

 Dear HU Student,

 Welcome to Howard University.
 The Student Health Center is committed to creating a seamless transition through meeting your medical requirements, so please review the information on this page very carefully.
-It is our pleasure to announce that we are now utilizing Med+Proctor for verification of your immunizations and medical requirements for Howard University.
+We have partnered with Med+Proctor for verification of your immunizations and medical requirements for Howard University.
 This system is a cloud-based, fully automated and user-friendly platform that is both HIPAA and FERPA compliant.

-Once you have paid the enrollment fee, your HU email will be shared with Med+Proctor.
-They will send you an invitation to set up your account with your student ID number.
-There is a one-time $10 set up fee to utilize the service.
+Once you have paid the enrollment fee and you have been assigned an HU email and student ID, please log onto MedProctor and set up your account www.medproctor.com.
+There is a one-time set up fee to utilize the service.
 Your information will be secure and comes with a lifetime membership.
 We are confident that this platform will streamline your clearance and allow you to focus on preparing for entry into Howard University.

 You will log on to Med+Proctor using the instructions below to complete the questions which will help to establish the requirements specific to your school or college.
 You can download the medical forms and take them to your medical provider.
 Be sure all forms are filled out in their entirety, including dates and signatures.
 Then you simply upload your forms to the Med+Proctor site.
 Do not bring, fax or email any medical forms to the Student Health Center.
 All of your documents must be uploaded to Med+Proctor.
 With this format, you can even upload clear pictures straight from your smart phone.

-Please note that the deadlines for registration are July 1st for the fall semester and December 15th for the spring semester.
+Please note that the deadlines for registration are July 1st for the fall semester and December 1st for the spring semester.
 You must have an issued Howard University Student ID and Bison email to submit documents.
-Please contact us if you have any questions.
-Email email@example.com or call us at 202-806-7540 between 8am and 5pm Monday through Friday.
+Please contact MedProctor via messaging or using the live chat feature (bottom right of the screen) if you have any questions/concerns.
+Our office can assist once you have completed the upload and have received the "verified as complete" email.
+We can be reached at 202-806-7540 or email@example.com.